5 Microsoft Power Apps Dashboards for Enhanced Project Reporting

 5. Costs and Budgets app dashboard

-Each type has distinct advantages as you’ll see from the rest of this article or in the video above.
+Each dashboard offers unique benefits, as you’ll discover throughout this article and in the video above.

 1. Project Request App Dashboards